PaloAltoNetworks/terraform-best-practices/tests.md

 The main scenario is when an output is a `map`.
 There is not much one can do with a map, except to perform a series of transformations and finally feed it to some `for_each` block at some point.
 But it's just impossible if the keys of the map are an unknown set - the Plan will just fail with "Invalid for_each argument".
-The module theoretically works but prevents any Lego®-style building (such a map output can still be displayed to users however).
+The module theoretically works but in a way which prevents any Lego®-style building (such a map output can still be displayed to users however and occasionally that's all what's needed).

 ```hcl2
 module "mymodule" {